 Home Service was also born out of a desire to work with a brass section, an idea which emerged when trumpet player Howard Evans joined the Albion Band to work on Bill Bryden’s original production of “Lark Rise” at the National Theatre.

 During its relatively short life in the mid-eighties, Home Service produced three albums (all still available from Fledg’ling Records), headlined at major festivals including Cambridge, Cropredy and Dranouter.
 They toured extensively, but were probably seen and heard by the greatest number of people when they provided music for the National Theatre’s highly acclaimed production of “The Mysteries”.
-This epic trilogy adapted by poet Tony Harrison, ran for many years at the National and Lyceum Theatres, was filmed for television and reprised for the Millennium Celebrations.
+This epic trilogy adapted by poet Tony Harrison and directed by Bill Bryden, ran for many years at the National and Lyceum Theatres, was filmed for television and reprised for the Millennium Celebrations.
 One of the band’s three albums is derived from the music for this production.

 All the more cause for celebration, then, alongside news of an impending band reunion for a series of high-profile festival performances later this year, is the release of this album taken from a recently-discovered live tape recorded at 1986's Cambridge Folk Festival, an occasion which unquestionably represents Home Service at its absolute peak.
 Even though Bill Caddick had left the group by then, Home Service live was still the very mightiest of sounds that could grace any stage, with nothing remotely comparable in the folk-rock arena in terms of maximum visceral and emotional impact.
 The solid-state original songwriting (and of course John Tams' supreme singing voice), the unmistakable, signature magisterial brass section, Graeme's searingly majestic electric guitar lines soaring aloft, Michael's punchy yet quirkily sensitive percussion, all augmented by Andy Findon's saxes/flute, Steve King's keyboards and Jonathan Davie's bass – all adding up to a truly glorious noise.